From its humble beginnings playing to 50 people under an arch in Southwark, The Pirates are preparing for their voyage across the sea. Ahoy boys!

 The music of the opera is as Sullivan described it, "strikingly tuneful and catching."
 On its first production in London the opera ran for over 360 performances.

-Sasha won the Stage One Bursary for New Producers in 2010 and has been nominated for Best Artistic Director for two years running in the Off West End Awards.
+Sasha was awarded the Stage One Bursary for New Producers in 2010 and has been nominated for Best Artistic Director for two years running in the Off West End Awards.
+In 2014 Sasha was named Best Producer at the Off West End Awards.

 Lizzi Gee is one of the West End’s Leading choreographers.

 Her choreography credits include: Rocket to the Moon - National Theatre , Love Story - Duchess Theatre, Onassis (starring Robert Lindsay) –Novello Theatre, Goodnight Mr Tom- Chichester/UK Tour, Buddy 2011 UK Tour, Vernon God Little - Young Vic, All Male Pirates of Penzance – Union Theatre/Wilton’s Music Hall, and Kingston Rose, Australia 2012, (Winner of Best off West End Production Whatsonstage awards), Babes In Arms – Union Theatre (nomination for Best ‘Off West End’ Choreographer 2012) Daddy Cool- Shaftsbury Theatre, Sunshine On Leith - Dundee Rep/UK tour, (TMA Award for Best Musical), Billy Elliot (Tap coach and resident choreographer), Snoopy the Musical- New Players, Oliver, The Sound of Music &Wizard of Oz (all in Cyprus), Hair (Frankfurt),

 Movement for Elvis on ‘Million Dollar Quartet’ – Noel Coward Theatre, Dick Whittington (Northampton), Snow White and the Seven Dwarves, (Wolverhampton)